-Cessna crash near Denver, United States injures two
+Cessna crash near Denver, Colorado, United States, injures two

 On 8 March, a Cessna crashed in the median of E-470 south of Centennial Airport in Douglas County, Denver, Colorado, United States.
-The two on board were able to safely evacuate the aircraft and were brought to hospital with minor injuries.
+The two onboard were able to safely evacuate the aircraft and were brought to a hospital with minor injuries.

 Rescue services rushed to the scene to extinguish the aircraft on fire.
-Later, the remaining fuel was removed from the wrecked plane and was towed afterwards.
+Later, the remaining fuel was removed from the wrecked plane, which was towed afterwards.

 Following images and footage appeared on social media.